 Thanks to your feedback on what I should feature in the Summer Survival Series, one of the biggest questions is “where do I find free kids events?”
 If you’re budget conscious and have multiple children, I know that the cost of summer activities can really add up.
 Here’s a list of places you see every day that from time to time, welcome kids for free.
 Be sure to share it on social media, add it to your Pinterest board and print the list when you make your rounds calling or research these free events.

-Keep in mind you’ll need to do some legwork by
+Keep in mind you’ll need to do some legwork and stay informed by:

 - Checking out community calendars or display areas for announcements